Kalanchoe (Bryophyllum pinnatum), is a succulent perennial, indigenous to South America. The plant has

 works against viral, bacterial and fungal infections.
 Against leishmaniasis; hepatoprotective.
 The tincture works on varicose veins,

-stimulates the blood circulation.
-Can also be topical applied to wounds, boils, and insect bites.
+stimulates the blood circulation and hypertension.
+It can also be topical applied to wounds, boils, and insect bites.

 Tincture: 1 – 2 times daily.